hsc-latte/hs32core/README.md

     - Try not to go too crazy with transistor count.
 We want to not be dependent on free fabrication in the future.
 4. Make an Arduino-like board for the processor, with similar capabilities and supporting software

+**Fun Side Project for V1** : Make an Apple II or commodore style standalone PC using the processsor.

 ## Processor V2 (Early 2021)
 1. Replicate V1 using non-donated fabrication and make the process economically sustainable.
     - This means making chips and boards than people can actually buy.